How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 Distressed Bank-Owned Property: Rehabilitation and Restoration

-It is important for any investor to understand the process that leads to the auction of real estate properties.
+Any investor needs to understand the process that leads to the auction of real estate properties.
 It may take an extended period of time between default and completion of the judicial process that approves the sale of a property by public auction, especially where the process is heavily contested by the borrower.
 This means that by the time of sale, some properties can be collected at much deeper discounts as they may require rehabilitation.
 Make sure to investigate the physical state of a property on offer.
-Properties that are occupied tend to be better maintained and would have lower costs of restoration compared to vacant unoccupied properties which tend to be rundown.
+Properties that are occupied tend to be better maintained and would have lower costs of restoration compared to vacant unoccupied properties, which tend to be rundown.

 Conclusion